Junmo-Qu/portfolio/dataviz3.md

 #### Student 2, mid 20's
 - I can quickly see what the chart is trying to convey, and I think this visualization is very straightforward.
 - The other in each region is a collection of unimportant drivers, am I understanding this correctly?
+- The target audience can be students, teachers, people concerned about environmental change, environmental organizations, and the United Nations.
 - I noticed that the colors are sorted differently in each column, I think you have them by size, but I think it's more logical to have a consistent order of product types.
 - Why not mark the numbers?
 If it were my work, I would do it.
 - It must be percentages, absolute values do little to convey the meaning of this chart.